-Several distinguished individuals have worked and are working with Nextrade, including:
+Several distinguished individuals have worked and continue working with Nextrade, including:

 Dr. Rachel Stevenson is a Head of Data Science and Analytics at Headspace Inc. in Los Angeles.
 She has deep expertise in supervised and unsupervised machine learning algorithms, and statistical methods, including time-series analysis, natural language processing, forecasting, bootstrapping, cross-validation, regression, clustering (e.g. k-means, hierarchical), and classification (e.g. logistic regression, random forest, SVM).
 PhD, UCLA.

-Euijin Jung is Research Analyst at Peterson Institute for International Economics in Washington, where she conducts empirical and policy oriented research and analysis on trade issues such as US-China trade frictions, USMCA, Korea-US FTA, Trans Pacific Partnership (TPP), US-EU privacy protection, exports of US small and medium enterprises and economic sanctions.
+Euijin Jung is Trade Policy Analyst at World Bank and previously served as Research Analyst at Peterson Institute for International Economics in Washington, where she conducts empirical and policy oriented research and analysis on trade issues such as US-China trade frictions, USMCA, Korea-US FTA, Trans Pacific Partnership (TPP), US-EU privacy protection, exports of US small and medium enterprises and economic sanctions.
 MA, US San Diego.